What is plumbing and drainage insurance?

 What is plumbing and drainage cover?

-Recent MoneySuperMarket claim data shows that escape of water is the second most common home insurance claim, with 28.71%
+Recent MoneySuperMarket claim data shows that escape of water is the second most common home insurance claim, with 29.02% of claims being related to it.

 Is plumbing and drainage covered by home insurance?

 Your standard home insurance policy might offer cover for instances such as a burst pipe, but it could fall short for other issues such as clogged drains or water supply issues.
-As such, a specialist policy can offer more comprehensive protection, albeit at a price - it’s always important to check your policy documents to ensure you know what you’re covered for.
+As such, a specialist policy can offer more comprehensive protection for homeowners, albeit at a price.

 Generally speaking, a standard buildings insurance policy should cover: